wuhaotju/TrajectoryNet/README.md

 - numpy 1.12.0
 - R (optional for preprocessing)

+# Data
+The data can be downloaded from this [link](https://drive.google.com/open?id=0B_8r6OqflofXXzZheTVEc2h6Nms).
+This dataset contains raw data as well as the preprocessed data in .npy format.

 # Network Configuration
 The file config.json includes the configurations of the model:
 - training, validation and test set selection